Mobile Device Anti-virus Recommendations

-Currently, UD does not have a site license for an anti-virus application for smartphones.
+Currently, UD does not have a site license for an anti-virus application for smartphones and other mobile devices.

 You should exercise similar caution with your smartphone or tablet as you do with your computer: